 Anyone with Analytics: Access and Manage permissions will be able to review scheduled reports to an email.

-To view a list of currently scheduled reports for your school, click Analytics from the left navigation bar in Handshake, then click the Schedules tab.
+To view a list of currently scheduled reports that you have created, click Analytics from the left navigation bar in Handshake, then click the Schedules tab.

-Note: Scheduled Reports to an SFTP or Amazon S3 will only be visible to the schedule creator.
+Note: Scheduled Reports will only be visible to the schedule creator.

 Q: What is SFTP and why would I use it?
 Can HS set it up for me?